saybur/scuznet/README.md

 # Device Configuration

-The supplied memory card should be FAT32 formatted (exFAT is not currently supported).
+The supplied memory card should be FAT32 formatted (exFAT is supported only on ATxmega128A3U and larger microcontrollers).
 On boot the firmware will look for `scuznet.ini` on the card to configure itself.
-See the example file in the repository for more information.
+See the example file in the repository for a starting template and more information on configuration.

 When compiling, verify that -DHW_VXXX in the Makefile is replaced with the appropriate hardware revision.

-The virtual hard drive can be formatted within class Mac OS using a variety of era-appropriate SCSI tools.
+The virtual hard drive can be formatted within classic Mac OS using a variety of era-appropriate SCSI tools.
 Patched versions of *HD SC Setup* are known to work correctly.

 # Error Reporting

-If a runtime error occurs, the device will show a series of LED flashes.
+If a critical runtime error occurs, the device will show a series of long LED flashes, followed by an optional number of short LED flashes.
 Consult the following table to determine what the issue is.

 | Long # | Short # | Issue                                                   |
 | ------ | ------- | ------------------------------------------------------- |